nicholasmfraser/oa_altmetrics_cwts/documentation.md

   - unpaywall\_2019apr\_json.dbo.pub\_oa\_location (article oa location
     details)

+Articles were limited to those with a publication date between 2010 and 2019.
+This is slightly more inclusive than the WOS articles (2012-2019), to account for potential differences in recorded publication years between the two datasets (and thus ensures maximum coverage of WoS articles in the Unpaywall dataset).

-OA classification was initially conducted following the workflow detailed in Figure 1 from [Robinson-Garcia et al. (2019)](https://arxiv.org/abs/1906.03840):
+OA classification was first conducted following the workflow detailed in Figure 1 from [Robinson-Garcia et al. (2019)](https://arxiv.org/abs/1906.03840):

 ![robinson\_garcia\_unpaywall\_classification](figures/external/robinson_garcia_unpaywall_classification.PNG)